p-lago/lag0-fleet-infra/README.md

 - lag0-cluster -> contains the reference for manifests to be synced in Oracle Kubernetes Engine (OKE).
 - pi-lag0-cluster -> contains the reference for manifests to be synced in my Raspberry Pi 4 at home.

-# Below is the documentation of the original fork.
+# Below is the documentation of the Eficode's fork.

 ## Free Kubernetes cluster on Oracle Cloud with Terraform - Eficode modifications